vtexdocs/help-center-content/docs/known-issues/en/problems-with-price-from-in-the-buttonbuymodal-control.md

 ---
-title: Problems with "price from" in the "ButtonBuyModal" control
+title: 'Problems with "price from" in the "ButtonBuyModal" control'
 id: 2DdTK2AQNysEqM8AyMwSMQ
 status: PUBLISHED
 createdAt: 2018-10-05T17:06:27.321Z